Skip to main content

 More information around the need for changing the expectation of cell phone use in schools can be found in the Oregon Department of Education’s Fostering Student Learning, Well-Being, and Belonging: Guidance for Personal Electronic Device Policies.

 • You can call the school’s main office at any time.
 The staff will ensure your message reaches your child promptly.
 This process helps avoid classroom interruptions and keeps students safe.
-Additionally, students can access phones in the office during the school day if they need to contact their families for an urgent situation.
+If a student needs to contact their family during the school day due to an urgent situation, school staff can assist the student in using a school phone in the main office.

 • While we approach all behavior with support and understanding, students are held accountable for meeting school expectations.